collective/transmogrify.filesystem/README.txt

 ``require-metadata``
     If set to True, only files with matching metadata are included.
     Directories are always included regardless.
 Defaults to False.
+``delimiter``
+    A character that delimits data in your Metadata CSV file.
 ``folder-type``
     The portal type for folders to create (if required).
 Defaults to 'Folder'.